 - Keep your headlines short

-- Make them feel special
+- Make your audience feel special

 2. A bland, unengaging welcome email